BaoAdrian/ToDoList/README.md

     <li> Current cell color selection based on random UIColor chosen and persisted as cell attribute.  </li>
     <li> Future implementation to allow user set specific color tags when creating new Todo List Categories. </li>
     <li> Cells can be deleted using SwipeCellKit functionality by swiping left with a clickable delete icon appearing </li>
+    <li> Add button allows user to create custom categories sorted from oldest to newest </li>
   </ul>
 </p>